dbbs-lab/bsb-core/docs/config/nodes.rst

   @config.node
   class Explicit(Example):
-    pass
+    purpose = config.attr(required=True)

 ``Example`` can then be defined as either:

 .. code-block:: json

   {
-    "example_type": "Explicit"
+    "example_type": "Explicit",
+    "purpose": "show explicit dynamic node"
   }

-or use the default ``Example`` implicitly by omitting the dynamic attribute:
+or, because of the ``default`` kwarg, ``Example`` can be implicitly used by omitting the dynamic attribute:

 .. code-block:: json

   {
+    "purpose": "show implicit fallback"
   }

 .. _classmap: